Commute Series - Calistoga to Napa commute offers congestion with a view

 The idea of a St. Helena bypass came up in 1960s, the 1970s and mid-2000s, but never gained traction.
 One issue was the effect rerouting traffic might have on downtown businesses.

-Another issue, Napa Valley Transportation Authority Executive Director Kate Miller said, is a bypass would create a new highway route in the agricultural preserve.
+Another problem, Napa Valley Transportation Authority Executive Director Kate Miller said, is a bypass would create a new highway route in the agricultural preserve.

 That could be the killer.
 Napa County has never favored tearing up vineyards in world-famous wine country for road pavement.

-Note: Editor’s note: Traffic Tales is an occasional feature looking at traffic congestion issues in Napa County.
-Readers are encouraged to contact reporter Barry Eberling at beberling@napanews with suggested stories.